 6. They’ve Got Great Job Security

 I’m not saying you should ever marry someone for money.
 But, you do know when you get with a nurse that they are going to be able to gainfully be employed and bring home a more than respectable living.
-The unemployment rate for nurses is less than 2%.
+It’s no secret that money is one of the biggest things that couples fight about, so it’ll The unemployment rate for nurses is less than 2%.

 7. They Help Guide Through Challenges

 Nurses can help you go through sort of scary, grown-up chores such as figuring out what kind of insurance plan to take, for example.
+They’re no stranger to making big decisions that can often impact others.
 Nurses are skilled in thoughtfully and calmly formulating plans for success.
 (Nurses are really good at “adulting.”)